Restore the Police Accountability Board

 -work with City Hall to create a fund to help renters who are in arrears with their rent.
 There are already non-profits who do this, but they cannot handle the demand.
 The need for this fund will reduce dramatically once rent control is finalized in Rochester.

--work to have senior citizens who own and live on a property in the City of Rochester and meet specific income requirements (i.e. not having enough income) should be exempt from property taxes.
-[City of Rochester just implemented this after I advocated for it in my 2019 run for City Council.]
+-work to have senior citizens who own and live on a property in the City of Rochester and meet specific income requirements (i.e. not having enough income) be exempt from property taxes.
+[DONE.
+City of Rochester just implemented this in 2024 after I advocated for it in my 2019 run for City Council.]

 This is a living document.
 It will be adjusted and added to as I continue to talk with and learn from others.
 What do YOU think we should do about housing in Rochester?